justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 objects, attached to a specific DOM Part at a specific point in the DOM, that can update the DOM Part outside of a render pass.
 Directives can be written to accept observable values like AsyncIterators, Observables, and Signals, and write to their DOM part upon changes.
-A Directive can use a scheduling API to batch and order changes with other directives.
+A directive can use a scheduling API to batch and order changes with other directives.

 > _TODO_: Should _all_ directive updates have to go through a native scheduler?